ArielJiang0520/fandom-wizard/README.md

 **This project brings NLP and Deep Leaning to the Fandom community.**

-**In the future, we want to revolunize how users interact with fandom-related platforms and bring them a personalized experience using the latest AI, while also deepening meaningful interactions between community members.**
+**We want to change how users interact with fandom-related platforms and bring them a personalized experience using the latest AI, while also deepening meaningful interactions between fandom communities.**

 ## BASE method

-- Data source: AO3
+Data source: AO3

 neural network fundation:
 - word embeddings
   - pre-trained on `conceptNet numberbatch` (https://github.com/commonsense/conceptnet-numberbatch)
+  - contextual embeddings in the future
-- RNN (GRU/LSTM) for sequence sentiment analysis
+- RNN for sentiment analysis?
 - MLP: a simpler solution for now

 ## Feature: Fanfiction Digestion